Ahmed-Arafat10/Git/Git.md

 - If you want to remove a file from last commit
 - first copy commit to staged area and then remove commit
 $ git reset --soft HEAD~1
-- Then remove file you doent want
+- Then remove file you don't want
 $ git reset HEAD <file>
 ----------------------------------------------------------------------
 ----------------------------------------------------------------------